nickfargo/state/README.md

 * **“immutable history”** — A `history` state that also is, literally or by inheritance, `immutable` will record and traverse its history more efficiently, since it can optimize based on the foreknowledge that its records cannot contain any local or downstream mutations that would otherwise need to be detected and interstitially applied over the course of a traversal.

-* **“abstract concrete”** is an invalid production, and if both attributes are literally applied to a state, `concrete` takes precedence and negates `abstract`.
+* **“abstract concrete”** is an invalid contradiction.
+If both attributes are literally applied to a state, `concrete` takes precedence and negates `abstract`.

 * * *